babelsberg/babelsberg-js/tutorials/quadrilaterals.md

 ###Running Standalone

 You'll need to have a local server running on your machine.
 On Macintosh, an easy way to do this is using this command:

        python -m SimpleHTTPServer 9001

 Then start a browser (Chrome recommended), and browse to `localhost:9001`.
 Navigate to the directory with the examples and open the desired `.html` file.
 For example, for `quadrilateral.html`, if you've cloned the git repository into `babelsberg-js`, go to `http://localhost:9001/babelsberg-js/standalone/examples/cassowary/quadrilateral.html`.
-Then select any point in the diagram with the mouse and move it -- the constraints shoudl be maintained.
+Then select any point in the diagram with the mouse and move it -- the constraints should be maintained.

 ###Quadrilateral Variations